Culture In a Frame: C$^3$B as a Comic-Based Benchmark for Multimodal Culturally Awareness: Related Work

 \subsection{Multimodal Benchmark on Cultural Awareness Capabilities}

 Recent multimodal benchmarks on cultural awareness capabilities mainly focus on real-world images to evaluate MLLMs.
 Among various recent benchmarks~\citep{romero2024cvqaculturallydiversemultilingualvisual, burdalassen2025culturallyawarevisionlanguagemodels,arora2024calmqaexploringculturallyspecific, schneider-etal-2025-gimmick, yang-etal-2025-cultural}, CVQA \citep{romero2024cvqaculturallydiversemultilingualvisual} adopts a multiple-choice format to evaluate the cultural awareness capabilities of MLLMs using real-world images.
 Notably, CVQA covers 30 languages, enabling evaluation from a multilingual perspective.
 CVQA relies on a single form of task, restricting its ability to comprehensively evaluate the cultural awareness capabilities of MLLMs across diverse interaction scenarios.
 CulturalVQA~\citep{nayak2024benchmarkingvisionlanguagemodels} also evaluates MLLMs with real-world images, covering 11 countries in 2378 images.
 More recently, GIMMICK~\citep{schneider-etal-2025-gimmick} incorporates six tasks for evaluating the cultural awareness capabilities of MLLMs.
 The images included still exhibit relatively low cultural density.
+Recently, GLOBALRG~\citep{bhatia-etal-2024-local} has utilized images sourced from 50 countries and integrated visual grounding tasks to benchmark the cultural awareness capabilities of MLLMs.
+However, this framework does not account for multilingual settings.
+Moreover, ALM-bench~\citep{vayani2025languagesmatterevaluatinglmms} encompasses over 100 languages and 19 different cultural domains, yet the images contained ALM-bench are still real-world images. \citet{alkhamissi2025hireanthropologistrethinkingculture} explores the development of more sophisticated cultural benchmarks, providing a complementary lens for multimodal cultural reasoning.
+In parallel, \citet{karamolegkou-etal-2024-vision} introduces a culture-centric evaluation subset wherein a subset of images is annotated with multiple cultural associations.
 Overall, C$^3$B integrates the advantages of these benchmarks, forming a multitask, multicultural, and multilingual benchmark.